Failure Is the Only Option

 - Charlie Brown's problem kicking the football is referenced in a Family Guy episode: Peter actually beats Lucy and makes her hold the ball for Charlie, and Charlie actually kicks it!

 - Charlie Brown and baseball-playing, kite-flying, writing with an ink pen, talking to the Little Red Haired Girl, etc. To elaborate, on one occasion he won a game, but had to revoke it because Rerun bet a nickel on it.
 On two occasions, he legitimately won games... only to later find out a girl on the team let him win.
 Though his team has won several times, except only when he is not able to make it.
+Or the time when a bug hit every team in the local league except his.

 - Linus and seeing the Great Pumpkin,